scottbw/analytics-udd/udd/student.md

 \* indicates that the property is the primary key for this entity.

+##Description of student entity
+A student element describes a person undertaking one or more courses.

 ##STUDENT_ID
 ###Description
 The institution's own unique identifier of the student.
 In the case or event of requiring to provide anonymous data for trial/ evaluation purposes with JISC, institutions should use a suitable method or algorithm (which can be reversed by that institution, for evaluation purposes thereafter) to ensure that this studentid provided is different to that actual ID held locally.